gabeluci/gabeluci.github.io/_posts/2019-01-03-create-staticman-instance.md

 ## Keep Other People Out

 Staticman is designed to be a public API.
-As such, once you setup a Staticman instance, *anyone* can use it, if they know about it.
+As such, once you setup a Staticman instance, *anyone* can use it for their own website, if they know about it.
 If you're ok with that, cool!
 But as discussed, my VPS is strapped for resources, and I just gave you all the information you need to know to use my instance :) so I decided to lock it down.
 I did that by adding this line to the Apache config files for both sites (HTTP and HTTPS):

 ```apacheconf
 ProxyPass /v2/connect !